 First paragraph

 Curbing biodiversity loss in a rapidly changing global environment is a convoluted race against time.
-Predicted changes in biological, economic, social, and political systems mean that current conservation investments are risky.
+Predicted changes in biological, economic, social, and political systems mean that current biodiversity conservation investments are risky.
 However, investing in conservation projects that have high socio-political risk may be the most feasible mechanism to buffer high biodiversity against future change.
-As climate change and land-cover change continue to intensify in the coming decades, their interaction with socio-economic systems will influence the effectiveness of conservation tools such as protected areas and species management.
+As climate change and land-cover change intensify in the coming decades, their interaction with socio-economic systems will influence the effectiveness of conservation tools such as protected areas and species management.
 Existing spatial prioritization approaches identify areas crucial for conservation predominantly on the basis of measures of regional biodiversity or ecosystem services and current patterns of land use.
 These approaches do not balance cost nor do they address sources of risk such as political instability and corruption; weak governance; systemic crisis; the probability of project failure; climate change; and projected land use change.
 Here we outline the elements of risk in global conservation spending for land protection and identify geospatial predictors that can help optimally allocate conservation investments given future pressure for change.
 We incorporate the cost of land and risk predictors into a robust planning tool to prioritize global land conservation.

 Main text